oliver-oloughlin/kvdex/README.md

 Update documents by a secondary index.
 Takes an optional options argument that can be used for filtering of documents to be updated, and pagination.
-If no options are given, all documents by the given index value will we updated.
+If no options are given, all documents by the given index value will be updated.

 ```ts
 // Updates all user documents with age = 24 and sets age = 67